2314438/CS220AU-DP/index.md

 Ford, M. (2015).
 Rise of the Robots: Technology and the Threat of a Jobless Future.
 Basic Books.
 Davenport, T. H., & Kirby, J. (2016).
 Only Humans Need Apply: Winners and Losers in the Age of Smart Machines.
 Harper Business.

+Arntz, M., Gregory, T., & Zierahn, U. (2016).
+The Risk of Automation for Jobs in OECD Countries: A Comparative Analysis.
+OECD Social, Employment, and Migration Working Papers, No. 189.

+Chui, M., Manyika, J., & Miremadi, M. (2016).
+Where Machines Could Replace Humans—and Where They Can’t (Yet).
+McKinsey Quarterly.

+"Artificial Intelligence as Structural Estimation: Economic Interpretations of Deep Blue, Bonanza, and AlphaGo Zero" by Seth G. Benzell and Ajay Agrawal in the National Bureau of Economic Research.

+Brynjolfsson, E., & McAfee, A. (2014).
+The Second Machine Age: Work, Progress, and Prosperity in a Time of Brilliant Technologies.

+Davenport, T. H., & Harris, J. (2017).
+Only Humans Need Apply: Winners and Losers in the Age of Smart Machines.